 "RABELAIS EN GRAND ARCHITECTE"

-On Tuesday March 27th, room 9207, 6 PM
+On Tuesday, March 27th, room 9207, 6 PM

-CUNY Graduate Center's French department is excited to announce its upcoming graduate student conference: "Fabrications of Reality - Fabriques du réel".
+The French PhD Program at the CUNY Graduate Center is excited to announce its upcoming graduate student conference: "Fabrications of Reality - Fabriques du réel".
 The conference will take place on March 24th, 2017.

-The French PhD Program at the CUNY Graduate Center invites papers from all disciplines that examine early modern, modern, and postmodern fabrications of reality in French-language texts from a wide variety of perspectives: literature, theory, philosophy, gender, art history, film and media studies, sociology, economics, neuroscience, medicine, psychology, and psychoanalysis.
+We invite papers from all disciplines that examine early modern, modern, and postmodern fabrications of reality in French-language texts from a wide variety of perspectives: literature, theory, philosophy, gender, art history, film and media studies, sociology, economics, neuroscience, medicine, psychology, and psychoanalysis.

 Storytelling and fiction aren’t solely found in literature.
 Prevalent ideologies also tell us stories that determine and shift our perception of reality.
 At the same time, reality seems to have become more and more unreadable; supposedly objective sources of knowledge (such as pre-election polls) have become unreliable.
 There is, of course, no objective reality, only fabrications.
 More interesting is how our realities are fabricated, both in life and in literature.
 Authors have approached the fabrication of the text, or text as fabric, in a multitude of ways.
 Writers and scholars from François Rabelais to Michel Foucault have written extensively on ways of revealing and subverting the fabricated realities of dominant structures of power, through vastly different methodologies.
 Roland Barthes unraveled the idea of literature as a fixed and singular object, turning it into a landscape that could be entered and explored with his Mythologies and his extensive research on the text.
 At the same moment as the field of linguistics was opening up literary critique, and transforming varied forms of social discourse into “text,” concepts of reality began to incorporate and absorb notions from literature.